At a glance:

 - Cats can be quite fussy when it comes to their litter tray and if they are not happy, this can cause them to override their urge to defecate.
 Make sure there are enough litter trays (one per cat, plus one extra), make sure they are regularly scooped and keep them in a low traffic area.

-- your cat appears to be in pain or cannot pass a stool at all
+- The cat appears to be in pain or cannot pass a stool at all

-- there are other accompanying symptoms such as loss of appetite or lethargy
+- There are other accompanying symptoms such as loss of appetite, abdominal pain or lethargy

-- your cat is still passing only small amounts of feces 12-24 hours after you have added fibre to his diet.
+- The cat is still passing only small amounts of feces 12-24 hours after you have introduced fibre to his diet.

-It should be noted that a cat straining to go to the toilet is assumed to have constipation, however, cats are prone to developing urinary blockages which are a medical emergency.
-If you notice your cat straining to go to the toilet, licking his genitals, meowing, urinating outside the litter tray, see your veterinarian immediately.
+Not all cats who are straining to go to the toilet have constipation.
+Some cats are prone to developing urinary blockages which are a medical emergency.
+If you notice your cat straining to go to the toilet, licking his genitals, meowing, urinating outside the litter tray.
+Inability to urinate is life-threatening and requires immediate veterinary attention.

 What not to do: